betamore/fswd-lab-0/README.md

 # Computer Setup

 ## Initial
-1. Install [Xcode](https://developer.apple.com/xcode/) (from the Mac App Store)

-  Specifically, you only need to install the command line tools.
-Run `xcode-select --install` on the command line to install them without the full Xcode installation.

 1. Install [Homebrew][homebrew]
 1. Install [Homebrew Cask](https://caskroom.github.io)
 1. Run `brew update`

+You may need to install [Xcode](https://developer.apple.com/xcode/) (from the Mac App Store)

+Specifically, you only need to install the command line tools.
+Run `xcode-select --install` on the command line to install them without the full Xcode installation.

 ## Other Prep Steps